 Things to do on the grounds, in the locality and in Cork.

-Residents of Ballymaloe House can enjoy the use of a private, somewhat rustic, outdoor tennis court surrounded by lush greenery, offering a serene setting for a friendly match.
-Equipment is provided and pre-bookings are not necessary, a great way to stay active.
+Our residents can enjoy the use of a private, somewhat rustic, outdoor tennis court surrounded by wild roses, ivy, and hydrangeas, offering a serene setting for a friendly match.
+Tennis rackets and balls are provided and pre-bookings are not necessary.
+What a great way to stay active during your stay with us.

 Ballymaloe Farm is a home to variety of animals such as free-range hens, pigs and sheep, you can see on your walk.
 Throughout the grounds you will see other examples of nature initiatives such as owl breeding boxes and our own beehives.